First, what is an intranet? In simple terms, it’s an internal website that helps employees get stuff done.

 Understanding social intranets

-Traditional intranets have narrow authorship restricted to a handful of people with official “editor” permissions.
+Traditional intranet software has narrow authorship restricted to a handful of people with official “editor” permissions.
 Content is basically anonymous, making it difficult to establish a social context or connection between pages and specific individuals.

 In contrast, a social intranet is built around people.
 It enables widespread participation and interaction by allowing all employees to author rich content.
 Social intranets connect every piece of information to a living, breathing person, and help people connect with each other.
 The “people layer” permeates the entire site and makes every page more human.